scmschmidt/trento_checks_for_supportconfig/README.md

 # Inspect a supportconfig.

+## Start Container for supportconfig
 You have to start one container per supportconfig.
-Having multiple containers makes sense if you want inspect multiple supportconfigs in one step or if you have supportconfigs of a cluster.
-Some Trento checks (labeled as `multi`) compare settings of cluster nodes and therefore require all supportconfigs at the same time.
+Having multiple containers makes sense, if

+- you want inspect multiple supportconfigs in one step or
+- if you have supportconfigs of a cluster.

+Some Trento checks (labeled as `multi`) compare settings of cluster nodes and therefore require all supportconfigs of that cluster at the same time.

+The syntax is: `./start_container SUPPORTCONFIG...`

 > :bulb: For each container you need one entry in `.container_def`.
 Currently two entries are prepared.

+> :exclamation: Always call `start_container` from the project directory.
+The subdirectory `sc/` gets mounted into the container.

 ```
 # ./start_container ~/Cases/00999999/scc_vmhana01_231011_1528.txz